dkolkena/adhd/adhd.md

 * Poor self-motivation
 * Poor self-activation, concentration, and alertness

-^ Executive function: Persistent poor time management, impaired executive function, impulsivity, failing to start
+^ The prefrontal cortex is responsible for what we call Executive function: attention control, inhibition, working memory, time management, and problem solving.

 ---